Cannabinoids

 Ads:

-You don't need to boil a substance to get vapor
+BUT....you don't need to boil a substance to get vapor

 Matter doesn't need to reach its boiling point to start vaporizing.
 When a substance vaporizes at temperatures below its boiling point, it is just called evaporation and it is very common.
-A pot of water will eventually completely evaporate, even at room temperature - and it will evaporate very quickly at elevated temperatures below the actual boiling point.
+A pot of water will eventually completely evaporate, even at room temperature - and it will evaporate very quickly at warmer temperatures well below the actual boiling point.

-We know from previous research on vaporizers that cured cannabis flower heated to 210C (410F) for 3 minutes will convert between 55% and 83% of THC into vapor, and between 46% and 70% of CBD into vapor.
+We know from previous research on vaporizers that cured cannabis flower heated to 210C (410F) for 3 minutes will usually convert between 55% and 83% of THC into vapor, and between 46% and 70% of CBD into vapor.
 This study is referenced on our bioavailability page.

 Terpenes Vaporize First